's-Graveland

 The former municipality of 's-Graveland merged with Loosdrecht and Nederhorst den Berg on 1 January 2002 to form the new municipality Wijdemeren.

-The village was first mentioned in 1634 as "de akkers in 's Graevenlandt", and means "the land of the Count (of Holland)".
-The area was property of the count until the early 16th century when it was cultivated.
+The village was first mentioned in 1634 as "de akkers in 's Graevenlandt" and means "the land of Count of Holland" (Albrecht van Beieren) and served as a hunting ground.
+This area was cultivated from 1625; nine years later the resulting polder was parceled out to six people.
+A popular location for the country estates of Amsterdam burghers, the village contains several historic houses dating mostly to the 17th century.

-Estates

-Since the seventeenth century,'s-Graveland was a popular location for wealthy families from Amsterdam, who bought, built or inherited villas and estates there, like: